 I think maybe I didn’t read it because I assumed I’d be disappointed in it, the way I was with Prozac Nation.
 I don’t know.
 It seems strange that I haven’t read it, now that you’re forcing me to think about it.
 Guess I’ll have to read it now.
 I read Bitch when I was a teen.
 I liked carrying a book around that said a bad word in big red letters on the cover, but I found the book itself pretty boring.

 I love novels, more than any narrative art form (possible more than any art form, period?
 Hard to compare it with music though) but I don’t know if I am inspired by them, or at least inspired by them on a regular basis.
 I get that feeling from certain poetry, though, and also by movies.
 We read William Blake in my class a few weeks ago, and it made me want to write.
 We watched Under the Silver Lake last night, and it made me want to write.

-If you’d asked me for a blurb instead of cool guy Nico Walker, my blurb would have been: “I love when Juliet the Maniac is a mean girl cuz she reminds me of a kitten trying to hiss for the first time.”
+If you’d asked me for a blurb, my blurb would have been: “I love when Juliet the Maniac is a mean girl cuz she reminds me of a kitten trying to hiss for the first time.”
 But you probably didn’t feel like a kitten at the time.
 What did you feel like?
 Was it better to be the mean girl or the girl facing a mean girl?
 Be honest.

 I felt fucking horrible!
 So horrible that I wrote a book about how horrible I felt!

 It seems obviously better to be the mean girl, because then you are the one with the sense of agency, the person doing the thing to someone else.
 Powerlessness is such a shitty feeling.